Growing up I was always the ‘big boned’, chubby sister. I love my food and I love my rest!

 Like most teenagers I was extremely self-conscious about the way I looked but I was in my late teens and early twenties when I really piled on the weight.
 I was eating all the wrong things, doing very little activity, and even secret eating.
 I became a hermit, a recluse, the definition of a couch potato!
 I was in an unhappy place, my weight got out of control and my self-esteem was non-existent.
 I hid behind my baggy clothes hoping to be invisible and go unnoticed.

 The turning point or trigger moment for me was a shopping trip to buy some clothes for a new job.
-It was soul destroying not being able to find anything in an entire city that I could fit in.
+It was soul destroying not being able to find anything in an entire city that I could fit into.
 After a few days of wallowing in my own misery, I became determined to do something about what I’d become.

 During an extended stay in America my eyes were opened to what weight training could do for a women’s body and mind.
-On my return from America I joined a gym for the first time and from there my love of weight training has grown and grown.
+On my return from America I joined a gym for the first time and from there my love of weight training grew.
 Nothing is as empowering as getting stronger and doing things you never thought you’d be able to.
 As silly as is sounds moving heavy objects is extremely satisfying and the rush of endorphins is addictive.
 Seeing progress in both your physical and mental strength, and changes to your body are hugely motivational and in turn brings about a great sense of achievement.